gjnave/ggf-ltp-zimage/README.md

 It should not show machine-specific absolute drive paths.

-## Smoke Test

-After restart, create this tiny test:

-- prompt: `a tiny red cube on a plain white background`
-- size: `256 x 256`
-- steps: `1`
-- cfg: `1.0`

 On the original development machine this generated successfully through the ComfyUI API.

-## Notes

-- This is a lightweight Comfy wrapper around the L2P Z-Image runtime, not a native KSampler graph.
-- The model is large.
-First run can take a while because the 6B model and Qwen text encoder need to load.
-- Some unrelated custom-node import warnings in your Comfy log do not necessarily affect this node.

 ## Credits